Note

 Double counting in parallel threads

-When two or more parallel threads are associated with a request, the total time metric in the stack viewer might be more than the duration of the request.
-In that case, the total thread time is more than the actual elapsed time.
+When two or more parallel threads associate with a request, the stack viewer's total time metric might exceed the request's duration.
+In this case, the total thread time surpasses the actual elapsed time.

-For example, one thread might be waiting on the other to be completed.
+For example, one thread might wait for the other thread to finish.
 The viewer tries to detect this situation and omits the uninteresting wait.
 In doing so, it errs on the side of displaying too much information rather than omitting what might be critical information.

-The following sections walk you through troubleshooting steps for using Profiler on Azure App Service or Azure Cloud Services.
+The following sections walk you through troubleshooting steps for using Profiler on Azure App Service.

 Azure App Service

-Your web app has Application Insights enabled with the right settings.
+Enable Application Insights for your web app with the right settings.

 Go to Kudu.
 In the Azure portal:

-- In your App Service instance, select Advanced Tools on the left pane.
+In your App Service instance, select Advanced Tools in the left pane.

 On the top menu, select Tools > WebJobs dashboard.
 The WebJobs pane opens.